tpiekarski/dz-utilities/README.md

 batch rendering possible.

-This journey for developing a rendering interface for the CLI stopped when I encountered following message: *Rendering cannot be performed without the interace.*
+This journey for developing a rendering interface for the CLI stopped when I encountered following message: *Rendering cannot be performed without the interface.*

-Nevertheless, this disillusioning result I wanted to provide this utility an�d encourage users to dive into developing plugins.
+Nevertheless, this disillusioning result I wanted to provide this utility and encourage users to dive into developing plugins.
 It is challenging to work only with an SDK without being able to ask Google for help and turning often to the Header files itself and it is rewarding after hours of try-and-error to finally